stjordanis/graph-tool/doc/demos/inference/inference.rst

 See also [peixoto-descriptive-2021]_ and the corresponding `blog post
 <https://skewed.de/tiago/blog/descriptive-inferential>`_ for an overall
-discussion about inferential approaches to structure identification in networks, and how it contrasts with descriptive approaches.
+discussion about inferential approaches to structure identification in networks, and how they contrast with descriptive approaches.

 .. include:: _background.rst
 .. include:: _minimization.rst